Transcendent-Tapir/dealing-with-deities/index.md

 ### Epilogue

 We fast forward into the near future to check in on our demigods.
-Have each player describe how their demigod is doing based on how many power tokens they have after the final scene.
+Starting with the most popular player, have each player describe how their demigod is doing based on how many power tokens they have after the final scene.

 Power | Result
 -: | :-